The Ultimate M7 MBA Essay Guide

 1. Carefully read the essay prompt.

-Every essay prompt has slight nuances that affect how you should structure your essay and choose which stories to highlight.
+Every MBA essay prompt has slight nuances that affect how you should structure your essay and choose which stories to highlight.
 Understanding what kind of question it is can help, but make sure to also pay attention to the details of the wording to understand where the committee is placing emphasis.
 Before beginning your essay, verify that you know precisely what the question is asking for.

 2. Be succinct, less is more.